House conservatives prep plans to impeach Biden

 But others are eager to use a GOP majority to hold Biden’s feet to the fire.
 And that energy doesn’t appear to be fleeting, particularly when it comes to the border crisis, which could very well remain a hot topic six months from now.

-Rep. Mary Miller (R), a strong Trump supporter who recently won an Illinois primary over the more moderate Rep. Rodney Davis (R), said Biden should be removed “for purposely ignoring our immigration laws.”
+Republican Rep. Mary Miller, a strong Trump supporter who recently won an Illinois primary over the more moderate Republican Rep. Rodney Davis, said Biden should be removed “for purposely ignoring our immigration laws.”

 “Biden and Harris have failed their most basic duty,” Miller said, “which is ensuring the safety of the American people through the security of our borders.”